 In basic terms, the process is as follows:

-- Once “discovered”, the “adoption” takes place via SSH, whereby the controller tells the AP where it’s located on the network.
+- Once discovered, the adoption takes place via SSH, whereby the Controller tells the AP where it’s located on the network.
 (Layer-3 is possible too)

-|Note: All the AP-controller management traffic goes un-tagged.
-The design has L3-management in mind where you can set up controller in the cloud.|
+NOTE: All the AP-controller management traffic goes untagged.
+The design has L3-management in mind where you can set up a Controller in the cloud or off-premise.

-There's an initial handshake that needs to occur between UAP beaconing and controller.
+There's an initial handshake that needs to occur between UAP beaconing and Controller.

-- When the user decides to adopt the AP, the controller will adopt the AP via SSH (using the IP information in the beacon and the default username/password)
+- When the user decides to adopt the AP, the Controller will adopt the AP via SSH (using the IP information in the beacon and the default username/password).